tiago-kth/spel/dev-blog/readme.md

 *	Find upgrades by fishing in each level
 *   Enemies try to grab you and throw you back down

-We discuted some inspirations.
+We discussed some inspirations.
 I particularly think a lot about “Alex Kidd” when I think about this game.
 I would like a similar aesthetics, but my colleagues suggested something similar to “Alto’s Adventure”.
 A game with a similar concept (vertical climbing / platformer) is “Jump King”.

 Christine will be our designer, and she suggested playing around with the element “water”.
 David did some early prototyping on Unity.